Hadrian’s Wall Spring Festival

 Community and Education Poetry Readings

-As part of the Hadrian’s Wall Tourism Partnership’s Spring Festival events, Writing on the Wall presented a series of Readings by participants of the Education and Community Workshops that took place from January to April 2002.
+As part of the Hadrian’s Wall Tourism Partnership’s Spring Festival events, Writing on the Wall presented a series of Readings by participants of the Education and Community Workshops.

 These workshops were run by Professional Writers and involved pupils and teaching staff from a number of schools as well as adults from Cumbria, Northumberland and Tyne & Wear.